 Do you know how your medications work?
 Athletes and beta blockers

-This article is motivated by some incidental conversations I've had with fellow athletes in recent times regarding dissatisfaction with their own medication regimes.
-The use of beta-blockers, in particular, for managing hypertension (high blood pressure) or arrhythmia (irregular heart beat) in athletes has cropped up a few times.
+This article was originally motivated by incidental conversations with fellow athletes regarding dissatisfaction with their medication regimes; in particular, the use of beta-blockers for managing hypertension (high blood pressure) or arrhythmia (an irregular heart beat) in athletes has cropped up a few times.

-Please remember, the information on this site isn't intended as a substitute for professional medical advice.
+Please note: the information on this site isn't intended as a substitute for professional medical advice.
 Please consult your doctor for specific help with your own health.

-Posted by Phil K, August 23, 2013, at Runner's World Forum: "The past six weeks I have had a series of very difficult training runs [...]
+Posted by Phil, August 23 2013, at Runner's World Forum: "The past six weeks I have had a series of very difficult training runs [...]
 I started to have wild thoughts like 'age was setting in', and that 'my time for crisp competitive running was over'.
 The sluggish workouts, the physical unresponsiveness, started to affect me psychologically ... "

 Posted by slowmo, May, 2012, at Marathon Swimmers Forum: "You will have this feeling as though your arms and legs are really heavy [...]
 The drug acts like a throttle."